AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

 ```

 Then we use pydantic's Basemodel to define a model for the post request.
-I choose to include the sole paramter I will pass in the request body i.e. text_list which is a list of strings
+I choose to include the sole paramter I will pass in the request body i.e., text_list which is a list of strings

 ```python